FatoumaToyfik/SmartHome-CENG464/README.md

   Smart Home System – CENG 464

- Project Description
+## Project Description
-This project is a simple Smart Home System implemented in C++.
+This project implements a Smart Home System in C++ using object-oriented design principles.
-It demonstrates the use of **Design Patterns**, specifically the **Factory Method pattern**, as required in the course project.
+The focus of my contribution is the **Add Device** functionality implemented using the **Factory Method design pattern**.

- My Responsibility
+## My Responsibility
 **Add Device – Factory Method Pattern**

-I implemented the Add Device functionality using the Factory Method pattern.
+I implemented dynamic device creation using the Factory Method pattern.
-The system can create different device types dynamically based on user input.
+The system creates devices based on user input without exposing creation logic.

+## Design Patterns Used
+- Factory Method (primary)
+- Inheritance (for TV brands)

-Supported devices:
+## Supported Devices
 - Light
 - Camera
 - TV
+  - SamsungTV
+  - LGTV

- How It Works
+## How It Works
-The program asks the user:
-1. How many devices to add
+1. User enters how many devices to add
-2. Which device type (L = Light, C = Camera, T = TV)
+2. User selects device type:
+   - L = Light
+   - C = Camera
+   - T = TV
+3. If TV is selected, user chooses the brand:
+   - S = Samsung
+   - L = LG

-Then devices are created using `DeviceFactory` and printed to the screen.
+4. Devices are created dynamically using `DeviceFactory`

+## SOLID Principles
+- **Single Responsibility**: Device creation handled only by DeviceFactory
+- **Open/Closed**: New devices can be added without modifying existing code
+- **Liskov Substitution**: SamsungTV and LGTV can replace TV objects safely

+## Version Control
+Git and GitHub were used throughout development.
+Each step was committed separately to show progress.

- How to Run
+## How to Run
 - Open the project in **Dev-C++**
-- Compile and Run (F11)
+- Compile & Run (F11)
-- Follow the console instructions
+- Follow console instructions

+## Output
+See:
+- `output_pattern_1.png`
+- `output_pattern_2.png`
+**